Joyal-George-KJ/Joyal-George-KJ/README.md

 [![An image of @joyalgeorgekj's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/joyalgeorgekj)](https://holopin.io/@joyalgeorgekj)
 [![An image of @joyalgeorgekj's Codewars badges](https://www.codewars.com/users/joyalgeorgekj/badges/large)](https://www.codewars.com/users/joyalgeorgekj)

----

-## 🌟 Achievements
-- 🥇 Winner, Web Design Competition (2024)
-- 🧑‍🏫 Mentored classmates and teachers in CS
-- 📦 NPM package hit 1000+ downloads in week one
-- 🔧 Built and deployed multiple tools used in real-life workflow
-- 💼 Worked full-time job to fund coding comeback — never gave up
 <!--
 ---